 As we trekked deeper and deeper into the Upper Mustang, we were so fortunate to have some beautiful sunny days.
 We started to get used to the altitude and get into the swing of walking 5-6hrs each day with 1000m ascents and descents at around 3500m – 4500m.
 With most of our overnight gear, food and tents being carried by donkey we were fortunate enough to only carry our day packs, with camera gear etc. I took my F-Stop Gear Loka camera pack which was great.
 It had to withstand extremely high winds and dust storms and altogether had a pretty rough ride.
 We had a couple of ponies with us too and on the sunny days I strapped the Goal Zero solar panel to him as he plodded along.
 It amused me to watch the pony charging my batteries without even knowing!

-While hiking I was able to have fast access to my camera by using my Peak Design camera clip (Shutter Muse readers get 10% with the Peak Design Coupon discount!) which attached to my Loka pack’s shoulder strap.
+While hiking I was able to have fast access to my camera by using my Peak Design camera clip (Save 10% with this link) which attached to my Loka pack’s shoulder strap.
 This was perfect when wandering through villages where you never knew what faces you would come across and didn’t want to miss a single moment.